Jojo970/CryptoWatcherV2/README.md

 The app connects to CoinGecko API to have a list of all available cryptocurrencies.

+User creates profile and adds cryptocurrencies to track.

+Profile page shows list of added cryptocurrencies and their current price stored in database.

 Whenever user presses reload, the prices are updated based on real time prices.